What is Footfall? Understanding Its Importance and Measurement Methods

 Conversion Rates

 The percentage of visitors who make purchases, calculated by dividing sales transactions by footfall numbers.
 A high conversion rate indicates that the store is successful in persuading visitors to take the desired action.
 However, simply increasing footfall does not necessarily mean that the conversion rate will also increase, as other factors play a role in driving conversions.
-The conversion rate is influenced by factors such as the store's layout, product displays, and pricing strategy.
+The conversion rate is influenced by factors such as the store's layout, product displays, pricing strategies, marketing efforts, and customer service.

 Average Transaction Value